Hitchhiking: Public policy support

 In Austria, Mitfahrbänke are especially common in Lower Austria and Tyrol, and are promoted by the Federal Ministry of Agriculture, Regions and Tourism under its klimaaktiv climate protection initiative.
-In 2018 the Tyrolean MobilitäterInnen network published a Manual for the Successful Introduction of Hitch-hiking Benches.
+In 2018 the Tyrolean MobilitäterInnen ("mobility workers") network published a Manual for the Successful Introduction of Hitch-hiking Benches.

 Safety

 Limited data is available regarding the safety of hitchhiking.
-Compiling good safety data requires counting hitchhikers, counting rides, and counting problems: a difficult task.
+Compiling good safety data requires counting hitchhikers, counting rides, and counting problems, all difficult tasks.